clementvidon/Makefile_tutor/README.md

 > - `addprefix` make function
 > - flags and libraries used by the linker
 > - `dir` function
+> - Build with a library
-> - Compiling with a library recap
+> - Linking with a library
 > - builds each of the required libraries
 > - call rules recursively